rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 ### Counting bit sequences

-Sets are great for counting things because we can establish a clever relationship between different sets.
-If you know the size of one set, you can discover the size of the other one, which is useful to count infinite sets.
-For instance, the set theory presents a clever way to count the number of binary sequences that can be made using a certain number of bits.
-To understand how it works, we have to comprehend the following mathematical concepts of set theory:
-*cardinality*, *product of sets*, *power sets*, and *bijections*.
+Sets are great for counting things because we can establish relations between different sets, which can be useful to count infinite sets.
+For instance, there's a clever way to count the number of binary sequences that can be yielded from a certain number of bits.
+To understand how it works, we have to comprehend the following mathematical concepts within set theory: *cardinality*, *product of sets*, *power sets*, and *bijections*.

 #### Cardinality